15 Email Design Best Practices for Beautiful Marketing Emails

 Before sending an email, send test versions to yourself to see how it renders in different email clients (and whether it ends up in the spam folder).

 You should also conduct tests after the send.
 No two email templates are the same — just like no two readers are the same.
-Conduct A/B tests of your marketing emails to determine your best delivery times, CTA placement, and more.
+Split your list and test variations of your marketing emails to determine your best delivery times, CTA placement, and more.

 Learn More about Email Marketing

 So, are your marketing emails ready for the runway?

 If not, that’s okay.
 As any fashion designer will tell you, developing an eye for both form and function takes time.
 You’ll want to practice on a few mannequins before calling out the models.
 To keep learning, read some of our other articles on email marketing.